programminghistorian/ph-submissions/lessons/geocoding-qgis.md

 *	In the Layers Panel right click on the map layer (probably called the same as the shapefile that you added: `UKDefinitionA`) and select Properties, and then choose the Style tab on the left.
 *	From the top dropdown box select the `Graduated` style
-*	Select the column `AlumiCounties_Count Place of Origin` in the second drop-down box.
+*	Select the column `AlumniCounties_Count Place of Origin` in the second drop-down box.
 Click `classify` to instruct QGIS to analyse the values in this column and create a series of ranges and colour ramp reflecting the range in the data.
 This is set to `Equal Interval` classification by default, but you may wish to experiment with this and select a different number of classes, or a different method, such as quantiles.
 Clicking OK will colour your map.

 {% include figure.html filename="QGISFigure2.png" caption="Figure 3: The vector layer Styles tab showing classified values based on the field joined from the table" %}